Milwaukee Brewers Tickets

 Are there any bag restrictions at American Family Field?

-Can I bring outside food or drinks into the stadium?
+Can I bring outside food or drinks into American Family Field?

 Outside food and non-alcoholic beverages are allowed, but they must be in clear containers.
 Exceptions are made for those with dietary restrictions or medical needs.

-Is there a kids' zone at the stadium?
+Is there a kids' zone at a Brewers game?

-What happens if it rains during a game?
+What happens if it rains during a Brewers game?

 Thanks to the retractable roof at American Family Field, games are rarely affected by rain.
 The roof can be closed quickly to keep the game going in inclement weather.